boscoh/trajole/readme.md

 Note: on Mac, there may be a slow initial startup time as Rosetta transpiles some x86 libraries to ARM

-1. installing with uv to make `trajole` globally available:
+1. installing with uv to make `trajolecule` globally available:

        >> uv tool install trajole

-2. using uv to run `trajole` in an isolated environment (not in the global path):
+2. using uv to run `trajolecule` in an isolated environment (not in the global path):

        >> uvx trajole

-3. if you want to stay in the pip ecososystem, you can install `trajole` using pipx:
+3. if you want to stay in the pip ecososystem, you can install `trajolecule` using pipx:

        >> pipx install trajole

-4. or if you want to install `trajole` in your current environment:
+4. or if you want to install `trajolecule` in your current environment:

        >> pip install trajole